asvirdi/ML-workshop-ali/labs/lab 1.md

 ### Deriving Features from our data

-Circling back to our earlier definition of features, they are critical in helping us shape our problem and as input parameter to our algorithm
+Circling back to our earlier definition of features, they are critical in helping us shape our problem and as input parameter to our algorithm.
 Some features can be derived from our dataset, which is present [here](http://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html).

 We will divide the features into 3 main categorizes: Basic, Content and Traffic.
 For example, Basic Features are:

-                                Basic Features

 Feature name | Description | Type
 -------------- | ----------- | ----